BergitTveit/PE2-Holidaze/README.md

 🚀 Deployment

 The project is deployed on Netlify.
-View the live site at [your-project-url].
+View the live site at holidaze-rentals.netlify.app.

 👥 Contact